 Nice To Meet You

-When Founder Sara Potler LaHayne first embarked as a Fulbright Scholar in Colombia in 2007, it struck her as odd that students in conflict ridden Bogota were being taught about empathy and compassion through textbooks.
+When Founder and CEO Sara Potler LaHayne first embarked as a Fulbright Scholar in Colombia in 2007, it struck her as odd that students in conflict ridden Bogota were being taught about empathy and conflict resolution through textbooks.
 Students weren’t interested in reading about these important concepts.

-One day at recess, watching several students rock out to reggaeton music on a boom box in the school parking lot, it clicked.
-She saw how inspired they were through their laughter and movement and it clicked.
+One day at recess, she watched students passionately rock out to reggaeton music playing from a boombox in the school parking lot.
+She saw how inspired students were through their laughter and movement and it clicked.
 As a lifelong dancer, she knew creative expression could engage youth in powerful conflict resolution strategies, increase capacities for social emotional learning, and promote civic engagement.
-It was then that she approached the school’s Physical Education teacher to discuss how she could use something all of the Colombian students loved – music and dance – to inspire those same social, emotional, and civic skills being taught in their textbooks.
+It was then that she approached the school’s physical education teacher to discuss how she could use something all of the Colombian students loved – music and dance – to inspire those same social, emotional and civic skills being taught in their textbooks.
 In partnership with her Fulbright research team, educators and creative arts therapists, she developed and implemented the first Move This World (MTW) social emotional learning curriculum.

 After returning to the US, Sara and her team worked with the Curry School of Education at the University of Virginia and the American Institute for Research in order to adapt the program to better meet the needs of educators and students.
 The curriculum was carefully developed to align to the five core social emotional competencies as defined by the Collaborative for Academic, Social and Emotional Learning (CASEL).